ieee-vgtc/ieeevis.org/content/info/presenter-information/fast-forward-and-video-previews.md

 Please **read the following instructions carefully** and submit your 25-second video for the online Video Previews by the following deadlines:
 - Aug.
-15: VIS Full/Short Papers
+22: VIS Full/Short Papers
-- ~~Sept.
-1~~ Sept.
-8 (extended): All other events, including [partnership](/year/2022/info/call-participation/partnerships) (TVCG, CG&amp;A, SIGGRAPH, and VR) presentations
+- Sept TBD: All other events, including [partnership](/year/2023/info/call-participation/partnerships) (TVCG, CG&amp;A, SIGGRAPH, and VR) presentations

-Video previews and fast forwards are a great opportunity to publicize your work or event to a wide audience.
-Video previews are accessible from the conference website on the VIS Vimeo channel prior to, during, and after the conference.
+Video previews are a great opportunity to publicize your work or event to a wide audience and invite people to join your presentation and read your paper.
+Video previews are accessible from the conference website on the VIS YouTube channel prior to, during, and after the conference.

-IEEE VIS will be hybrid for 2022.
-Video previews are linked from the conference's webpage and will be compiled into 'trailers', one for each session.

-**There will be no Fast-Forward session this year.**
+Video previews are linked from the conference’s webpage and will be compiled into ‘trailers’, one for each session.
+There will be no Fast-Forward session this year.

 <!--
 At least one author for each accepted